hmabramsohn/CTBA-Team-1-Final-Project/README.md

 ﻿# CTBA-Team-1-Final-Project

 Project Overview:
     This project is a multipage dash website that looks at data about property insurance between 2018-2022.
 We are specifically looking at loss ratios, premiums per policy, and policy decile grouping.
-We do this through the use of a map showing loss ratios between states and a bar graph which looks at mean premium per policy by state.
+We do this through the use of a map comparing loss ratios between states and a bar graph which looks at mean premium per policy by state.
 There are a variety of factors that go into evaluating insurance.
-Although this is a challenge for insurance professionals, the benefit of this type of data is that is breaks down any potential problems by state.
-Breaking this down by state saves the insurance companies time and money, it is efficient.
-This content is geared toward a potential insurance executive.
-This data would help an insurance professional strategize, analyze and develop better suited plans for deploying insurance.
-This is valuable becuase it might help insurance companies in evaluating which states are most profitable and how to target them.
+Grouping summary statistics by state helps insurance professionals to strategize, analyze and develop better suited business plans.
+These maps can help insurance companies evauluate which states are most profitable and, if combined with a hitorical analysis, derive some factors of large-scale profitability.

 How to run it: